tzlaine/small_wg1_papers/P2781_constexpr_t.md

 # What about the mutating operators?

-The operators left out of the code below are the ones that involve mutation, like `operator++`, `operator/=`, etc.  These seem at first that these are nonsensical, since all the operations on a `constexpr_v` must be nonmutating.
+It may seem at first that these operators are nonsensical, since all the operations on a `constant_wrapper` must be nonmutating.

 However, some DSLs may wish to use these operations with atypical semantics.